pretix/pretix/doc/api/resources/orders.rst

 Order ticket download
 ---------------------

+.. versionchanged:: 4.10

+   The API now supports ticket downloads for pending orders if allowed by the event settings.

 .. http:get:: /api/v1/organizers/(organizer)/events/(event)/orders/(code)/download/(output)/

    Download tickets for an order, identified by its order code.
 Depending on the chosen output, the response might be a ZIP file, PDF file or something else.
 The order details response contains a list of output options for this particular order.

-   Tickets can be only downloaded if the order is paid and if ticket downloads are active.
+   Tickets can only be downloaded if ticket downloads are active and – depending on event settings – the order is either paid or pending.
 Note that in some cases the ticket file might not yet have been created.
 In that case, you will receive a status code :http:statuscode:`409` and you are expected to retry the request after a short period of waiting.